mtjon/introduction-to-dsh/intro.md

 <!--v-->
 ## External data sources

-- most data sources are not MQTT
+- are not always MQTT
-- most data sources do not stream
+- do not always stream
-- most data sources will require custom adapters
+- will require custom adapters
     - allow tenants to write their own

 <!--s-->